-Held this year from August 12-17 (and every year around the Italian August 15 holiday of “Ferragosto”), this large festival features of course plate after plate of delicious gnocchi, but also activities, music, and dancing for adults and families.
+Held annually in mid-August (around the Italian August 15 holiday of “Ferragosto”), this large festival features of course plate after plate of delicious gnocchi, but also activities, music, and dancing for adults and families.

 Selva di Trissino (Veneto)

 This late-August/early-September festival also features a “concorso sughi,” or sauce competition.
-Last year’s most requested sauces included sauces with radicchio, mixed wild mushrooms, and creamy cheese sauce with arugula, as well as the ever-popular truffles, walnuts and “speck” (a type of smoked ham), ragù meat sauce, mascarpone and peppers, and a ragù made from Paduan geese.
+In past years the most requested sauces included radicchio, mixed wild mushrooms, and a creamy cheese sauce with arugula, as well as the ever-popular truffles, walnuts and “speck” (a type of smoked ham), ragù meat sauce, mascarpone and peppers, and a ragù made from Paduan geese.

 San Lorenzo Nuovo (Veneto)